They allow us to re-use code instead of repeating it.

 The function-skeleton is this:

-You encapsulate all of the “work” (except the first line that defined vec
+You encapsulated all of the “work” (except the first line that defined vec).

 Test the function on a few examples.